RocketChat/docs-old/resources/frequently-asked-questions/whatsapp-business-app-faqs.md

 **Pricing Rules**

-* “Message template” has the meaning detailed in our Documentation.
-“Templated message” means a message sent using a message template, in compliance with Facebook’s terms and policies.
+* ÃÂ¢ÃÂÃÂMessage templateÃÂ¢ÃÂÃÂ has the meaning detailed in our Documentation. ÃÂ¢ÃÂÃÂTemplated messageÃÂ¢ÃÂÃÂ means a message sent using a message template, in compliance with FacebookÃÂ¢ÃÂÃÂs terms and policies.
 * All prices are set forth in the List Price Schedule below and will apply to Templated Messages sent on or after the effective date indicated in the List Price Schedule.
 * Facebook will determine the price of each delivered Templated Message based upon the country code of the message recipient and the volume of Templated Messages delivered in a calendar month to a given country or region.
-Templated Message volume will not be aggregated across countries or regions or different Whatsapp Business API’s.
+Templated Message volume will not be aggregated across countries or regions or different Whatsapp Business APIÃÂ¢ÃÂÃÂs.
 * The price charged for each delivered Templated Message will be the price effective at the time you send the Templated Message.
 * Charges are applicable for each Templated Message that is delivered within 30 days after being sent.
 Charges will not be applicable for Templated Messages that were delivered more than 30 days after it was sent.
 We determine that a message has been delivered when WhatsApp servers process a delivery receipt for the sent message\*\*.\*\*
 * If your customer initiates messaging with you, we will not charge you for any messages (including Templated Messages) that you send to that customer for up to 24 hours following the last message that that customer sends to you ("Customer Care Window").
 Any additional message you send to that customer beyond the Customer Care Window must be a Templated Message, for which we will charge you as set forth in our rate card.